This section is to help dialogue circle participants prepare for taking part in successful dialogue groups.

 - One stipulation of our licensing agreements with film and book rights holders is that Sacred Ground dialogue circles must have an Episcopal congregation (or other Episcopal entity) as the lead in their formation.
 It is acceptable for there to be other church partners from other denominations/faiths, or for the circle to be open to the local community and to meet in another space, as long as an Episcopal institution is the lead organizer of the dialogue circle.
 If you are from a congregation from another denomination and no Episcopal partner is available to work with you, please contact us to discuss whether you might interest your denomination in securing rights to the films and readings for broad use in your denomination.

 - An important example of prohibited use of films: Our licenses do not permit the screening of the films for your full congregation or broader community.
-They are only for screening by the dialogue circles that are engaged in the 10-session series.
-If members of the dialogue circle are inspired by one of the films and wish to share it with the whole congregation for a dialogue event, then your congregation will need to acquire the public performance license (and DVD or streaming access) from one of the film’s distributors.
+They are only for screening by the dialogue circles that are engaged in the 10-session series (and must be free-of-charge for them).
+If members of the dialogue circle are inspired by one or more of the films and wish to share them with the whole congregation for a dialogue event, which would be wonderful, then please make arrangements with your church leadership to acquire the public performance license (and DVD or streaming access) from one of the film’s the films’ distributors.

 Speaking as the Study Guide author, I also want to take a moment to acknowledge the inherent limitations that come from my walking in the world as a person defined as “white,” and how that creates the potential for blinders with respect to how I have curated this series and what I have written.
 The films and readings in the syllabus come from various sources, created both by people of color and white people.
 I have striven to have a helpful and representative range of voices, and to let various groups “speak for themselves.”
 The series has also benefited from the thoughtful recommendations of the project’s diverse set of advisors.
 But it is important to acknowledge limitations.
 The session on Indigenous history, for example, does not represent Indigenous Native American history in its totality, which is by its nature multi-tribal and heterogeneous.
 Indigenous history is most appropriately and ideally taught by Indigenous people themselves, in a culturally appropriate context that involves storytelling, the sharing of wisdom by the elders, and the passing down of sacred myths that define the essence of Indigenous identity.
 The same could be said for other communities.